JulianMiguelFelipe/neu-library-log/README.md

-# 🏛️ NEU Library Log: Smart Visitor Management
+# 🏛️ NEU Library Visitor Log

-The **NEU Library Log** is a professional digital check-in ecosystem designed to replace inefficient paper logbooks.
-By leveraging institutional emails and dynamic QR code technology, it provides a seamless entry experience for students and faculty while equipping administrators with powerful data analytics and security controls.
+The **NEU Library Visitor Log** is a professional digital check-in ecosystem designed to replace inefficient paper logbooks.
+By using Institutional emails and QR code technology, it provides a seamless entry experience for students and faculty while equipping administrators with powerful data analytics and security controls.

 ---